Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-11-Create-insider-risk-policies.md

    - Score activity for these users: **<inject key="AzureAdUserEmail"></inject>**

-   - select **Start scoring activity**.
+   - Select **Start scoring activity**.
 It can take 24 hours for the users to appear on the 'Users' tab.
 After that time, you can select the users from that tab to review detected activities.

     ![](../media/lab11-image(22).png)